kadena-io/pact/docs/pact-reference.rst

 ~~~~~~~~~~

 Pact code can be explicitly typed, and is always strongly-typed under
-the hood as the native functions perform strict typechecking as
+the hood as the native functions perform strict type checking as
 indicated in their documented type signatures. language, but does use
 fixed type representations “under the hood” and does no coercion of
 types, so is strongly-typed nonetheless.